20 Ways to Navigate College as a Single Parent

 11. Explore student financial aid programs specifically for single-parent students.

-As the household breadwinner, financial aids are a go-to avenue to help unburden single-parent students with the cost of a college education.
+As the household breadwinner, financial aid is a go-to avenue to help unburden single-parent students with the cost of a college education.
 Several grants and scholarships are offered to this student demographic, but we will focus on some federal and private grants that are need-based or based on a student’s financial predicaments.

 Single parents enrolled in college can also apply for a FAFSA grant.
 One of the more popular grants that single-parent students can obtain through FAFSA is the Pell Grant.